-The International Association of Plumbing and Mechanical Officials (IAPMO®) will commence development of an American National Standard for water efficiency and sanitation to be known as IAPMO/ANSI WE•Stand™ 2017.
+The International Association of Plumbing and Mechanical Officials (IAPMO®) will commence development of a standard for water efficiency and sanitation to be known as IAPMO WE•Stand™ 2017.

 The standard, which will use as its basis the water provisions within IAPMO’s 2015 Green Plumbing and Mechanical Code Supplement (GPMCS), draws upon IAPMO’s core competency and industry expertise in plumbing systems for the purpose of providing comprehensive requirements to optimize water use practices attributed to the built environment while maintaining protection of the public health, safety and welfare.
 IAPMO intends to publish the standard in December 2017.
 Upon publication, WE•Stand will replace the GPMCS.